mx2s/openfaas-go/README.md

 # openfaas-go-httprouter

-Go function for OpenFaas that uses [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter).
+Go function template for OpenFaas that uses [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter).
 Can be deployed to OpenFaas or can run locally as a webserver

 ## Usage instructions